EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 Regulatory Sandboxes

 Germany must provide sandboxes by August 2026.
-You can test innovative AI in controlled environments - even free of charge for SMEs.
+You can test innovative AI in controlled environments -- free of charge for SMEs.

 Civic Coding

-"AI for the Common Good" - if your AI solves social problems, you can benefit from expert consulting and funding.
+"AI for the common good" -- if your AI solves social problems, you can benefit from expert advice and funding.

 Made in Germany Quality

-"Germany wants to become world market leader in responsible AI innovation - use this opportunity for your company."
+"Germany wants to become a world leader in responsible AI innovation -- seize this opportunity for your business."

-Germany's federal structure can lead to different interpretations in the 16 federal states.
-The federal government is working to create uniform standards.
+Germany's federal structure can lead to different interpretations across the 16 federal states.
+The government is working to establish uniform standards.

 Success Factors for Germany

-• Use Existing Structures: Build on existing market surveillance
+• Leverage existing structures: Build on existing market surveillance mechanisms

-• Lean Supervision: Strive for user-oriented, unbureaucratic supervision model
+• Lean oversight: Aim for a user-oriented, unbureaucratic oversight model

-• SME Focus: Free sandboxes and simplified procedures for small companies
+• SME focus: Free sandboxes and simplified procedures for small businesses

 Regulatory Sandboxes